MaryamZahiri/LC-Algorithms/graph/75_blind_leetcode/1_133_clone_graph.md

 Each node in the graph contains a val (int) and a list (List[Node]) of its neighbors.
 ## Solution Approaches
 ### DFS Algorithm
-Algorithm Pattern:
+Algorithm Pattern: Graph Cloning using DFS

 1. Initialization
+    - Purpose: Prepare the necessary data structures for the algorithm.
+    - Steps:
-    - Create a dictionary oldToNew to map nodes in the original graph to their corresponding nodes in the cloned graph.
+        - Create a dictionary ```oldToNew``` to map nodes in the original graph to their corresponding nodes in the cloned graph.
 2. DFS Function
+    -   Purpose: Perform a depth-first search on the original graph to clone it.
+    - Steps:
-    - Define a nested function dfs that takes a node from the original graph as input.
+        - Define a nested function ```dfs``` that takes a node from the original graph as input.
-    - Check if the node has already been visited (i.e., if it exists in oldToNew).
+        - Check if the node has already been visited (i.e., if it exists in ```oldToNew```).
 If so, return the corresponding node from the cloned graph.
-    Create a new node copy in the cloned graph with the same value as the original node.
+        - Create a new node ```copy``` in the cloned graph with the same value as the original node.
         - Add the mapping from the original node to the new node in oldToNew.
         - Iterate over each neighbor of the original node.
-For each neighbor, recursively call dfs to clone the neighbor and its subgraph.
-Append the cloned neighbor to the neighbors list of the new node.
+For each neighbor, recursively call ```dfs``` to clone the neighbor and its subgraph.
+Append the cloned neighbor to the ```neighbors``` list of the new node.
         - Return the new node.
 3. Main Function
+    - Purpose: Initiate the cloning process.
+    - Steps:
-    - Call the dfs function with the root node of the original graph to start the cloning process.
+        - Call the ```dfs``` function with the root node of the original graph to start the cloning process.
         - Return the cloned root node.
 4. Utility Function (Optional)
+    - Purpose: Provide a way to visualize or verify the cloned graph.
+    - Steps:
-    - Define a utility function to print the graph nodes and their neighbors. > This is useful for debugging and verifying the correctness of the cloned graph.
+        -Define a utility function to print the graph nodes and their neighbors.
+This is useful for debugging and verifying the correctness of the cloned graph.
 ## Example Description

 ## Python Code